-A hearty welcome to our review of the DJI Mini 2, a brilliant pocket-sized drone designed for the masses.
-Usually when someone asks me what type of drone they should buy I just say ’anything by DJI’.
-This isn’t because I have some kind of publicity deal with them – every drone we review goes back to the manufacturer.
+A hearty welcome to our DJI Mini 2 review.
+This brilliant pocket-sized drone is designed for the masses.
+Usually when someone asks me what type of drone they should buy I just say 'anything by DJI'.
+This isn't because I have some kind of publicity deal with them (for the record, every drone we review goes back to the manufacturer).
 Rather, it’s simply because the Chinese company has been at the forefront of consumer drone design and manufacture for years and has absolutely nailed every element from flight mechanics and features to that most essential of drone requirements, reliability.

 Where DJI's very early Phantoms had a few alarming issues, like suddenly flying off into the distance never to be seen again, there have been no major reports of any in-flight calamities befalling any of its current crop – and that’s more than one can say for some of its current competitors.
 So, yes, if you’re looking for a high quality consumer drone that’s easy to get a handle on and filled with more safety tech than a space shuttle, then DJI is your go-to brand.

 The titchy DJI Mini 2 is a prime case in point.
 It's a strong recommendation in both our best beginner drone and general best drone rankings, and in fact, for a long time it was by far and away our favourite mini camera drone, until the outstanding Autel Evo Nano drone launched in early 2022, finally providing some proper competition.
 In May 2022, we also saw a new, higher-specced version of this drone enter the market, which you can learn all about in our DJI Mini 3 Pro review.